Dabogkie/Dabogkie/README.md

-- 👋 Hi, I’m @Dabogkie
+- 👋 Hi, I’m @Kenneth Rei Lopez
+-
 - 👀 I’m interested in coding and designing a website
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on ...